This article has been updated for 2019, as there is always something new happening in Lubbock!

 Joyland Amusement Park is located in the beautiful MacKenzie Park, which is complete with a lake, stream and prairie dogs.
 Joyland is family owned and not only has a great variety of rides, but has an antique Carousel.
 Security is present at the amusement park, which helps when turning kids loose to run from ride to ride.
 West of town is a small waterpark for summer fun.
 In addition, Texas Tech has an outdoor aquatics center, complete with a lazy river and wave pool.

 You will find some of the most creative minds right here in Lubbock!
-Maybe it is because individualism is still valued here, but the arts are strong and valued in this area.
+Maybe it’s because individualism is still valued here, but the arts are strong and highly regarded in Lubbock.

 The Lubbock Arts Alliance does a fantastic job promoting arts in the Lubbock community, providing classes, art shows, and more.
-Their Lubbock Arts Festival has in excess of 31,000 attendees every year.
+Their Lubbock Arts Festival has over 30,000 attendees every year.

 The First Friday Art Trail is another fantastic opportunity to rub shoulders with local legends and entrepreneurs.
 Every month, you can attend this event at your own pace or take one of the trolleys downtown to enjoy the show.

-The Louise Hopkins Underwood Center for the Arts is a beautiful facility that showcases local artists.
+The Louise Hopkins Underwood Center for the Arts is a beautiful facility showcasing local artists.
 The Center is the jumping-off-place for the First Friday Art Trail, as well as for many other artists.

-So, what about Lubbock?
-You get a big city with a small town atmosphere, and all of the opportunities that you would find in the Metroplex.
+How many other cities offer a great mix of job opportunities, low cost of living, affordable housing, and plenty of great food and entertainment?
+Lubbock gives you a big city with a small town atmosphere, and all of the opportunities you would find in the Metroplex.